 Is it cheaper to run a motorbike or a car?

 What’s cheaper?
-Motorbikes take the lead, however, exactly how much insurance costs will depend on the vehicle model and driver history.
+In the car vs bike insurance contest, motorbikes have the edge.
+But exactly how much you’ll pay for insurance will depend on a variety of factors, including the vehicle model and your claims history.

 Fuel